wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 in a list.
 Then you can calculate the average score and check if it's within a certain range.

+I've found that despite my efforts to reduce the yapping, the model sometimes still produces somewhat irrelevant output.
+You can't avoid this, unless you set the `ResponseFormat` in the execution settings.
+We'll cover structured output in greater detail in chapter 7.

+If you like, you can give the code a try yourself.
 You can find the full source code for this sample on [Github][MODEL_BASED_TEST_SAMPLE].

-Before you go wild with this approach, there's a warning that I need to leave you with.
+Testing LLM output with LLMs looks very powerful, and it is.
+But before you go wild with this approach, there's a warning that I need to leave you with.

 ## The dangers of the model-based testing approach